Freedom of speech by country: Japan

+On the other hand, the first chief of the newly established Supreme Court of Japan and the commissioner of the Japanese public broadcaster NHK was chosen from the insurance industry member that had controlled Japanese major opinions.
+Also, the press reporters' Kisha club remained and excluded foreign press from all press conferences until 2004.
+In 2017, UN Special Rapporteur David Kaye raised serious concerns about threats to media independence and freedom of expression in Japan, for the lack of measures for cross ownership, each 5 major broadcasters manage TV and radio broadcasting and newspaper that often causes uniform opinion.
+In 2021, it was revealed that a company Dappi had their system to manipulate public opinion and had falsely spread fake news.

 Malaysia

 In May 2008, the Prime Minister of Malaysia Datuk Seri Abdullah Ahmad Badawi put forward a headline "Media should practice voluntary self-censorship", saying there is no such thing as unlimited freedom and the media should not be abashed of "voluntary self-censorship" to respect cultural norms, different societies hold different values and while it might be acceptable in secular countries to depict a caricature of Muhammad, it was clearly not the case here.
 "It is not a moral or media sin to respect prophets".
 He said the government also wanted the media not to undermine racial and religious harmony to the extent that it could threaten national security and public order.
 "I do not see these laws as curbs on freedom.
 Rather, they are essential for a healthy society."

 The authorities in Malaysia can prosecute users of media for their publications.
 Such prosecution is on the basis of Section 233 of the Communications and Multimedia Act 1998, for improper use of network facilities.
 In March 2019, a 22-year old Malaysian was sentenced to 10 years in prison on the grounds of Section 233 of the act.
-The Malaysian man was sentenced after pleading guilty for insulting Islam and the Prophet Mohammed on his Facebook page.
+The Malaysian man was sentenced after pleading guilty for insulting Islam and the Islamic prophet Muhammed on his Facebook page.